jfrummel/cintel-01-pages/index.md

 ## Reminders

-Use a dash space for unordered lists

-- Spaces matter

-- Spelling matters
+- Don't be afraid to fail

+- Practice is key

-- Capitalization matters
+- Have fun